Andreas Becker, Spring 2011

 Note on Joint Program w/ Guangxi Normal University

-If you are interested in the joint program with CLI's university affiliate, please see the College Study Abroad section of our website.
+If you are interested in CLI's joint program with Guangxi Normal University, please see the College Study Abroad section of our website.
 Participants of all ages are welcome to study Chinese in this program.

 Interested students must begin coursework at the beginning of the university's academic sessions (usually mid-February and early-September) and study Chinese for at least one academic semester.